 If you feel like the reason you’ve been excluded is because you are finding school difficult, this would be a good time to tell them how you feel and what they can do to help support you.

-During your exclusion, you still have a right to an education.
-Even if the school excludes you just for a few days, your school should send you work so you don’t miss out on your learning.
+During your exclusion, you still have the right to an education.
+Even if the school excludes you just for a few days, they should send you work so you don’t miss out on your learning.